jpundev/MovieRoulette/README.md

  ## How Do I Use it?

- 1. Enter your Genre(s) in the search bar and press enter or click submit
+ 1. Enter your Genre(s) in the search bar and press enter or click submit.
+Alternatively, you can enter nothing and press submit to generate a random popular movie!
  2. Thats it!
 You can click "Try another search" to re-search another movie!